 Santa Cruz Mountains

-Since the late 1960s, Ridge has made small quantities—ranging from five to seventeen barrels—of wine from this nineteenth-century vineyard.
+Since the late 1960s, Ridge has made small quantities of wine from this nineteenth-century vineyard.
 The vines were planted by Alsatian Pierre Klein, a San Francisco restaurateur.
-While famous for his Bordeaux varietal wines, which won gold medals at the Paris Exposition of 1900, it was his zinfandel plantings that survived Prohibition and the Depression.
-In 1936, San Francisco’s Schwabacher family purchased Klein’s Mira Valle property, re-naming it “Jimsomare,” for James (father and son), Sophie (wife and mother), and Marie Louise (daughter).
+While famous for his Bordeaux-varietal wines, which won gold medals at the Paris Exposition of 1900, it was his zinfandel plantings that survived Prohibition and the Depression.
+In 1936, the Schwabacher family purchased Klein’s Mira Valle property, re-naming it “Jimsomare,” for James (father and son), Sophie (wife and mother), and Marie Louise (daughter).
 In 1966, vineyard manager Elmano Homem pruned the long-neglected vines, and brought the vineyard back to life.
-Ridge first harvested the zinfandel in 1968.
-In the 1970s and 80s we shared in replanting the cabernet vineyards, adding some chardonnay acreage as well, and took over the farming of the ranch in 1996 as part of our Monte Bello Estate.
+Ridge first harvested the zinfandel in 1968, and took over the farming of the ranch in 1996 as part of our Monte Bello Estate.
 We now refer to it by its original owner’s name as the Klein Ranch.
-(1400’ – 2000’).

 Bloom: Late May

-Fermentation: Grapes were destemmed and fully crushed; fermented with a floating cap and pressed at eight days.
+Fermentation: Grapes were destemmed and fully crushed; fermented with a floating cap and pressed at five days.

 View this wine on CellarTracker